Open to Opportunities · Chicago, IL

 How I Show Up

-The work starts with user workflow discovery, experimentation, and evaluations.
-Not the demo.
-The teams that skip the discovery phase build products nobody uses.
-I've watched that pattern too many times to run it myself.
+The work starts with discovery, experimentation, and evaluation, not the demo.
+The teams that skip that phase build products nobody uses.
+Here's where I'm at my best.

 When